USAFA-ECE/ece281-book/book/ICE/ICE6.md

 - `i_D0` is the second of 4 data sets which are passed into the TDM.
 - `o_data` represents the output of the TDM.
 At any point in time it will be one of `i_D3`, `i_D2`, `i_D1`, or `i_D0`.
-- `o_sel` is an output vector that tells the user which of the input channels has been selected.
+- `o_sel_n` is an output vector that tells the user which of the input channels has been selected.
 It is one cold meaning "0111" indicates `i_D3`, "1011" indicates `i_D2`, "1101" indicates `i_D1`, and "1110" indicates `i_D0`.
 You will not need to use this signal in this